dobots/scenario_runner/bt_demo/README.md

 Most of these tutorials modify only the xml file, there is no c++ implementation and clearly explains the concept.
 Therefore, we will not provide any implementation neither: https://www.behaviortree.dev/tutorial_06_subtree_ports/

-## Groot (Optional)
+## Groot visualization tool (Optional)

 [Groot](https://github.com/BehaviorTree/Groot) is used to create, edit, and visualize behavior trees.
 Installing it takes some effort, but if you would like to give it a try follow the next steps.
-Otherwise it will not be needed to run the scenarios.
+It will not be needed to run the scenarios.

 ![groot](https://github.com/dobots/scenario_runner/blob/main/img/groot.png)